jmacdotorg/bise/README.md

 ### Configuration

 Copy `conf/conf-example.yaml` to `conf/conf.yaml` and update as you'd like.
 See the example config doc itself for config documentation.

+If you'd like to use a configuration file located somewhere else on your filesystem, specify it upon invocation with the **-c** command-line option.

 I dare say that this example config file is ready to generate meaningful reports as-is, once you customize the paths a bit.
 (And you'll probably want to remove the JSON Feed test, because you probably don't use [JSON Feed](https://jsonfeed.org).
 But maybe you do, in which case, hey.)